Do You Want To Eat Homegrown Salad All Year Round? – Find Out How To Grow Lettuce

 Lettuce downy mildew is a fungus-like organism that affects lettuce.
 Infected plants develop yellow patches and white mould on the underside of the leaves.
 The plant will turn brown as the leaves die.

 The disease is active outdoors from early summer to mid-autumn, but indoors it can strike all year round.
-A plant that is infected with lettuce downy mildew can also attract grew mould.
+A plant infected with lettuce downy mildew can also attract grey mould.

 Like with most diseases, prevention is the best way to keep your salad safe: